MileHacker Logo

 Itinerary Note:

-For island hopping, check ferry schedules and book tickets in advance, especially during peak season.
+For island hopping, check ferry timetables and book tickets in advance, especially during peak season.
 Weather may alter ferry crossings, thus building flexibility into your itinerary serves well.
 Bookable experiences for all the islands are available on GetYourGuide.